- Caltrans Statewide

 - District 4 Home Page

 New Eastbound I-80 Scales Open To Truck Traffic

 The new Interstate 80 eastbound Cordelia Truck Scales opened to truck traffic on August 1, 2013.

 - A Ribbon Cutting ceremony for the new facility was held on July 12, 2013.

-- The California Department of Transportation (Caltrans), the Solano Transportation Authority (STA) and the California Highway Patrol (CHP) broke ground on the project on April 20th, 2012.
+- The California Department of Transportation (Caltrans), the Solano Transportation Authority (STA), the Metropolitan Transportation Commission (MTC), and the California Highway Patrol (CHP) broke ground on the project on April 20th, 2012.

-- The demolition of the old eastbound scales facility is slated to be completed in the fall of 2013.
+- The demolition of the old eastbound scales facility was completed in the fall of 2013.

 The eastbound I-80 Cordelia Truck Scales Project reconstructed and modernized the old eastbound scales built in 1958.
 The project also included the construction of a four-lane bridge across Suisun Creek and new braided on and off ramp access between the new eastbound Truck Scales, I-80 and nearby Highway 12.

 The new, nearly $100 million complex will make it more efficient for CHP to conduct safety inspections and improve technology.

 The new eastbound facility was constructed approximately 2,500 feet east of the old 1958 facility site and will accommodate the projected increase of traffic along I-80 through 2040.
 In spring 2012, nearly 10,000 trucks a day traveled from the Port of Oakland along I-80 to Northern California and beyond.